60decibels/pytrics/README.md

 ## Further Context

-The following information provides more information which may be of use to you when working with Qualtrics and surveys.
+The following section provides more information which may be of use to you when working with Qualtrics and surveys.

 ### Blocks